A Smarter Approach to Postpartum Running

 So even if running feels “easy,” the body may still be under-recovered.

-That matters.
-This is also why starting slower than you think will be helpful!
+This actually matters a lot, and is also why starting slower than you think will be helpful!

 Remember: This Isn’t About “Bouncing Back”